1965 Indianapolis 500: Rule changes

-Conventional "pump" gasoline registered better fuel mileage than methanol, and could go a longer distance before needing to refuel.
-The methanol-powered engines had worse fuel mileage, but were expected to produce more horsepower and effectively race faster.
-Since cars were required to make a minimum of two fuel stops, the advantage to using gasoline (i.e., fewer pit stops and better resulting track position) was diminished, or outright lost.
+The methanol-powered engines had worse fuel mileage, but produced more horsepower and effectively raced faster.
+Methanol-powered cars in general needed to make 2–3 pit stops to complete the full 500 miles, even before the rule changes.
+Since cars were now required to make a minimum of two fuel stops, the advantage to using gasoline (i.e., fewer pit stops and better resulting track position) was diminished, or outright lost.

 While most teams switched to methanol, the Agajanian team decided to utilize a methanol/gasoline blend.
 Chief mechanic Johnny Pulson and driver Parnelli Jones determined that they were effectively down on power, finished second, and attributed the fuel blend as what cost them a chance to win the race.
+Jones had to make a third pit stop, and was experiencing poor fuel mileage.
+In the final five laps, Jones was running low on fuel, and had to nurse the car to the finish line.
+He held off Mario Andretti for second place by just five seconds, then ran out of fuel on his cool down lap.
+He stalled on the backstretch, and had to be towed back to the pit area.

 Time trials

 One other major change was implemented for time trials.
 The evening before pole day time trials, a new blind draw was to be used to establish the qualifying order (namely for Pole Day).
 Prior to 1965, no draw was used, and the qualifying order was a "first-come, first-served" line-up, queued down the pit lane and usually stretching into the garage area.
 Some teams would even claim their spots in line the night before.
 The unorganized scramble to roll the cars into a queue had often led to heated exchanges, collisions, and unfair situations.

 Each entry would still be allowed up to three attempts to qualify (across all four scheduled days).
 Once the original qualifying draw order had been exhausted on Pole Day, if there was still time left in the day (prior to the traditional 6 o'clock gun), the track was open for qualifying on a first-come, first-served basis.
 A proposal to charge cars with an attempt if they got to the front of the line but elected not to go out, or went out and did not take the green flag to start the run, was rejected.
 Despite the addition of a qualifying draw, each car in the order was not yet guaranteed the opportunity to make an attempt during the pole round.
 If rain were to delay or interrupt the qualifying line on Pole Day, any cars left in the original qualifying order at the time the track closed (due to rain or at the 6 o'clock gun) were simply out of luck, and had to qualify on the next round.
 This technicality would be corrected in 1971.